Some Thoughts

 2) My job - I will have to be a general worker / receptionist for like a month!
 Receiving items from UPS, DHL, Fedex, USPS, answering phone call by saying

 "Good Morning/Noon!
-You have reached U-Combination.
+You have reached XXX.
 I am SORA.
 How can I assist you?"

 ~!@#$%!
 I think that takes about 20 secs to complete...